BPForEveryone/BloodPressureForEveryone/README.md

 > - Resources tab provides articles, websites, programs, and other miscellaneous tools to help educate the user about blood pressure, hypertension, cardiovascular health, and eating and exercise habits
 >
 > #### Bug Fixes:
-> - Corrected errors in BP Norms tables for 13 year olds.
+> - Corrected errors in BP Norms tables for 13 year olds
-> - Corrected BPForEveryone View that reveresed systolic and diastolic blood pressures
+> - Corrected BPForEveryone View that reversed systolic and diastolic blood pressures
 >
 > #### Known Bugs and Defects:
 > - *Crash*: In certain circumstances on both applications, if patient data is entered incorrectly, the analysis will not proceed and there will be a fatal error.
 In most cases, this occurs when the height is entered for the wrong measurement system (ie. when entering feet-inches measurement when the application expects meters).